 We are pleased to announce that Palomar College will once again be offering the ATI TEAS exam in paper-pencil format.
 Palomar College students are eligible to take the exam at Palomar College one time.
 The exam is offered at Palomar College once per year.
 All later exam attempts must be taken at other testing centers.
 Locations can be found at https://www.atitesting.com/.

 The next exam is scheduled for:

-To register for the TEAS exam with Palomar, you must email email@example.com.
+This exam is limited to 36 students.
+To register for the TEAS exam with Palomar, you must email firstname.lastname@example.org.
 Include your Palomar ID number, Birth Date, Phone Number, and the Test Date in your email.
-Seats are available on a first come, first serve basis, with a maximum of 40 seats.
+Seats are available on a first come, first serve basis, with a maximum of 36 seats.

 The ATI TEAS (Test of Essential Academic Skills) is designed specifically to assess a student’s preparedness entering the health science fields.
 Studies show a consistent link between a student’s performance on the TEAS and future academic success.